 Q. Do you like presents?

 A. As of now, my favourite gift would be a car, as I don’t owe one.
-I have been planning to buy one for the last couple of years and in fact I am saving money to buy one soon.
+I have been planning to buy one for the last couple of years and in fact, I am saving money to buy one soon.
 So from this regards, having a car as a gift would be a pleasant surprise to me.
-But, may be this is too much to expect.
+But, maybe this is too much to expect.
 As usual gifts I prefer books.
-They are a good source of knowledge and I have a passion of reading books and my book collection is quite rich I would say.
+They are a good source of knowledge and I have a passion for reading books and my book collection is quite rich, I would say.
 I love to read and collect books.
-So books as a presents are quite fascinating for me.
+So a book as a present is quite fascinating to me.

 Q. Have you received gifts that you did not like?